 Due to the recent 6 months, there are a lot of changes in the banking policies for an opening account which foreign directors, many foreign investors caught off guard!

 Ms. Khyum, Vietnam, came to Malaysia on the tourist of 90 days to explore business set-up in Malaysia.
 He intends to set-up 100% foreign ownership to safeguard his investment of RM 5 million.
 The company intends to do importing and exporting goods from her country and sourced Malaysia goods to sell to Yemen.

 She set-up Malaysia Sdn Bhd company with Authorised Capital of RM 1 million which is the requirement for 100% foreign ownership by the Ministry of Trade Consumerism for WRT license.
 With the WRT license approval, her company will be able to apply for her two(2) years’ work permit at the Immigration Department.
 However, she faced problem in opening the company bank account with the bankers in Malaysia where the bank account can be opened provided all directors have the valid work permit under the company.

 Without the company bank account, she could not deposit the capital monies into the Company!
 Malaysia Ministry Trade Consumerism required minimum paid up capital of RM 1 million while the Immigration Department required RM500,000 paid up capital.
 No work permit, no bank account!
 No bank account no WRT license!
 No WRT license, no work permit!

 CASE EXAMPLE NO. 3- Wrong Type of Visa

-Mr Shamsul, Bangladesh, a MM2H visa holder went ahead to register Company and reliased it is not possible to open bank account as bankers required valid work permit under the company he registered.
-Any other form of visa ie MM2H, student visa, guardian, dependent and professional visa is not permitted to open the company bank account for the company they owned.
+Mr. Shamsul, Bangladesh, an MM2H visa holder went ahead to register Company and realized it is not possible to open a bank account as bankers required valid work permit under the company he registered.
+Any other form of visa ie MM2H, student visa, guardian, a dependent and professional visa is not permitted to open the company bank account for the company they owned.